Abu Dhabi is the United Arab Emirates (UAE) capital and is known for its cultural attractions and family getaways.

-When you visit the Sir Bani Yas Island, there are many activities that you can take part in, visit well-designed stables, and historical sites.
+When you visit Sir Bani Yas Island, there are many activities that you can take part in, visit well-designed stables and historical sites.

 A Christian Monastery that was built in 600AD is a primary historical attraction of the city.

-The animals that you can see at the Island are the Arabian Oryx, gazelles, giraffes, hyenas and cheetahs.
+The animals that you can see on the Island are the Arabian Oryx, gazelles, giraffes, hyenas, and cheetahs.

-A man-made Island, the Yas Island is a must visit for every tourist; it's the place to come for adventure and fun-filled activities.
+An artificial Island, the Yas Island is a must-visit for every tourist; it's the place to come for the adventure and fun-filled activities.

 The Ferrari World indoor theme park and the Formula One racing Track ensure that adults and kids enjoy every second.

-The Liwa Oasis is located amidst a stretch of desert and sand dunes.
+The Liwa Oasis is located amidst a stretch of desert and dunes.

 Sheikh Zayed Grand Mosque

-Built by Sheikh Zayed, this mosque is open daily to visitors (except on Friday mornings, when it is for worshippers only).
+Built by Sheikh Zayed, this mosque is open daily to visitors (except on Friday mornings, for worshippers only).
 You can enjoy a mesmerizing view of the sunset in this mosque.